Primrose Azelhart: Appearances

 Primrose appears in Octopath Traveler, as one of eight characters that players can choose to select from the start.
 If they do not select her to start, they must later recruit her.
 Her story sees her pursuing the men responsible for the murder of her father in Noblecourt, leading her to search for them, her only knowledge being a crow tattoo on different parts of their bodies.
 She worked as a dancer during her search, enduring the abuse of her master, Helgenish, until she finally sees one of the men she was hunting.
 She attempts to pursue him, with her friend Yusufa distracting Helgenish so she could do so.
 She sees Helgenish accept a map from the man, pursuing them, only to find Helgenish, who murders Yusufa in front of her.
 Primrose kneels before Yusufa as she dies, and proceeds to kill Helgenish before taking the map and leaving to pursue the man in Stillsnow.

 When she arrives in Stillsnow, she finds a former worker of House Azelhart, Arianna, who became a prostitute due to its fall.
 She is able to find the man named Rufus before exacting revenge, with Rufus telling her to go to Noblecourt to find the truth.
 In Noblecourt, she reunites with various former members of House Azelhart, including Simeon and Revello, who aide her in her search for the second man.
 They ultimately discover that the second man was Albus, a captain thought to have died, whom she exacts revenge upon.
 However, Simeon stabs her, revealing himself to be the third man, leaving her to die; however, Revello saves her life.
 Primrose pursues Simeon into Everhold, where she finds a play prepared by Simeon to mock Primrose's life.
 She moves past it before finding Simeon; he attempted to dissuade her revenge, but she kills him, fully exacting her revenge.
 She visits her father's grave, not sure what to do with her life now, but decides to continue dancing.
 She later joins her fellow travelers on the Gate of Finis to battle Galdera.

 Primrose, along with Olberic, appears in Final Fantasy Record Keeper.
 Primrose returns as an extra superboss on Octopath Traveler II alongside the other travelers of the first game.
 She is fought alongside Therion, H´aanit, and Cyrus, and can be fought after the player completes the main game.
+Square Enix is scheduled to release Primrose's figurine on 29 March 2027.